SolidPIPe/retro-bridge/README.md

 ## Updating Retro-Bridge
 Updating the Retro-Bridge is easy.
 Simply follow the installation instructions steps 1-4.
 Retro-Bridge will remember your Wi-Fi credentials between firmware updates.

+### HD-15 Connection (6X CE)
+⚠️ Note: HD-15 Serial connection requires advanced understanding of electronics.
+Miswiring may permanently damage your RetroTINK, the Pico, or both.
+Use at your own risk. ⚠️

+**I'm working on plug & play HD-15 Retro-Bridge boards.
+They're currently in prototype stage, and I'm hoping to have them available for purchase soon.**

+RetroTINK devices expose serial connection over the HD-15 port on pins 12 (TX) and 15 (RX).
+Retro-Bridge uses GP8 (Pico pin 11) as TX and GP9 (Pico pin 12) as RX.
+<br />⚠️ Important: You will need to add pull-up resistors between 3.3V Out (Pin 36) and pins 12 and 15.
+For more information, check out the RetroTINK Wiki: https://consolemods.org/wiki/AV:RetroTINK-4K#Serial_Over_USB_/_HD-15

+### Installation Instructions (HD-15):
+1. Download the latest version of Retro-Bridge from the [Releases page](https://github.com/solidpipe/retro-bridge/releases/latest).
+2. Make sure no HD-15 cables between the Pico and the Tink are connected.
+3. Hold the BOOTSEL button on the Pico as you're plugging the Micro USB to your computer.
+It should open as a drive in your Explorer.
+4. Copy the `.uf2` file to the root of that drive.
+After the copy, the drive will disappear and the drive will disappear.
+You can unplug the Pico from the computer now.
+5. Plug the Pico to USB power or the USB-C OTG adapter connected to the Tink.
+With everything powered on, the Pico will blink the LED.
+6. Connect the HD-15 cable between the Pico and the Tink.
+7. Connect to the Wi-Fi network called "Retro-Bridge-XXXX".
+A captive portal page should open after about ~10 seconds.
+8. Select your Wi-Fi network and enter your password.
+Hit Connect.
+If successful, the Pico will connect to your Wi-Fi and the captive portal should close on its own.
+9. On your computer or phone, visit http://retro-bridge.local/.
+If you see the Retro-Bridge dashboard, the setup was successful!

 ## Hardware Compatibility